Rendering Pipeline

 1. Parse markup into SVG document objects.

-3. Materialize that model as a SkiaSharp.SKPicture.
+4. Materialize the shim model as a SkiaSharp.SKPicture.

 Parsing